 oRationale: To integrate the day's racing with club social activities and maintain a welcoming environment.

-Phase 3: Flagpole Protocol and Safety Readiness
+Phase 3: Flagpole Protocol and Safety Readiness (OOD)

 (Timeline: 60-90 Minutes Before Start)